 India is a land of Performing Arts.

-Explore Classical, Folk and Contemporary forms with stalwarts of Carnatic music while they prepare for their next performance; meet with students learning Kathakali, an ancient storytelling dance rooted in the divine; Learn the fifty-five mudras of Bharatanatyam; swing by Goa’s Jazz ballrooms; take a Bollywood dance workshop; watch history as it is unfurled by a Kathak dancer’s; join the temples dancers as they worship the gods; ; explore India as author of Natya Shastra, the Sanskrit text on performing arts.
+Explore Classical Music with stalwarts of carnatic music while they prepare for their next performance; meet with students learning kathakali, an ancient storytelling dance rooted in the divine; learn the fifty-five mudras of bharatanatyam; swing by Goa’s jazz ballrooms; take a Bollywood dance workshop; watch history as it unfurls in a kathak performance; join temple dancers as they worship the gods; discover the India that produced Natya Shastra, the Sanskrit text on performing arts.

 India is a land of Music.

-visit the schools where children sing a dying language; experience a recital of ancient poetry; the musical traditions of India carry the weight of history; listen to a local church choir from colonised India; digital mixing of sounds from indigenous instruments; attend a soul connect concert to explore an element of the divine; partake a piece of a Carnatic music festival; let your body be moved by the earthy rustic beats of a hand drum; melt into the melody of a Sikh Shabad; watch Indian doves as they flutter at the sound of a Muslim Azaan.
+Visit the schools where children sing a dying language; experience a recital of ancient poetry; the musical traditions of India carry the weight of history; listen to a local church choir from Colonial India; digital mixing of sounds from indigenous instruments; attend a soul connect concert to explore an element of the divine; partake in a piece of a carnatic music festival; let your body be moved by the earthy rustic beats of a parai; melt into the melody of a Sikh shabad; watch Indian doves as they flutter at the sound of a Muslim azaan.

 India is a land of Fine Arts.